 The fair value model involved significant unobservable inputs derived using management's estimates.
 Management's estimates were based in part on external data and reflected management's judgements and forecasts.
-The primary significant unobservable input was the estimate of forecasted TRELEGY net revenues sales which is considered a Level 3 fair value input.
+The primary significant unobservable input was the estimate of forecasted TRELEGY net sales which is considered a Level 3 fair value input.
 The Company reassesses the carrying value of the Contingent Consideration when indicators of impairment are identified and will recognize any increases in the carrying value of the asset when such contingent gains are realized.
-As of September 30, 2023 March 31, 2024, there have been no indicators of impairment identified, \$194.2 million and is presented on the condensed consolidated balance sheets as a result, there future contingent milestone and royalty assets.
-There have been no changes to the carrying value of the Contingent Consideration since its initial fair value measurement date in July 2022.
+As of September 30, 2024, the Contingent Consideration had a carrying value of \$194.2 million and is presented on the condensed consolidated balance sheets as "Future contingent milestone and royalty assets".
+There have been no changes to the carrying value of the Contingent Consideration since its initial measurement date in July 2022.